Fine Art Photography Daily

 ©Nicolás Pantoja, Asombro, 2023

 The next hallway is dedicated to the works of Patricia Rubilar, Cecilia Alarcón, and Alfredo Pérez.
 From Alarcón’s dreamy countryside scenes to Pérez’s lively shots of New York’s bustling life, and Rubilar’s snapshots of different towns and cities in Chile, each member of this trio brings a distinctive voice and well-defined project to the table.
 Alarcón’s pieces, however, particularly stand out, as they evoke elegantly simple yet powerfully intriguing places of imagination that resonate deeply on a personal and emotive level.
-The photographs exude a surreal, desolate quality, capturing landscapes that take on an aura of long-gone fable and legend.
+The photographs exude a surreal, desolate quality, capturing landscapes that take on an aura of mystery and awe.

 Sombras del incendio